The Long Goodbye (novel): Plot summary

-After being called by a drunk and disoriented Roger, he arrives to find Wade passed out in the grass with a cut on his head and Mrs. Wade oddly uninterested in her husband's welfare.
+After being called by a drunk and disoriented Roger, Marlowe arrives to find Wade passed out in the grass with a cut on his head and Mrs. Wade oddly uninterested in her husband's welfare.
 He is put to bed with a head wound from a likely fall.
-Dr. Loring is called and examines Wade briefly, not hiding his contempt.
-Wade wakes up and begs Marlowe to remove and destroy some typewritten pages in his study he wrote while drunk, not wanting his wife to read them.
+Dr. Loring is called and examines Wade, not hiding his contempt.
+Wade wakes up and begs Marlowe to remove and destroy typewritten pages in his study he wrote while drunk, not wanting his wife to read them.

-Marlowe removes and reads the pages, finding a cryptic self-analysis by Wade which hints at repressed trauma he doesn't quite understand alongside a clear statement that “once a good man died" for him.
+Marlowe reads the pages, finding a cryptic self-analysis by Wade which hints at repressed trauma he does not quite understand alongside a clear statement that "once a good man died" for him.
 Marlowe keeps this evidence.
-He hears a shot upstairs and rushes up to find the couple struggling over a gun in Roger's bedroom, the bullet having gone harmlessly into the ceiling.
-Marlowe sits with Roger until the latter has taken some sleeping pills.
-As he is leaving, a distraught half-naked Eileen enters a sort of trance and attempts to seduce Marlowe, thinking him to be a former lover of hers who died in the Second World War.
-Marlowe refuses with difficulty and crashes on the couch downstairs, getting completely drunk so that he passes out instead of being tempted to go back to Eileen's room.
-The Wades' houseboy Candy makes threats against Marlowe.
-The next morning Eileen behaves normally and Marlowe leaves.
+Hearing a shot, he rushes to find the couple struggling over a gun in Roger's bedroom.
+Marlowe sits with Roger until the latter has taken sleeping pills.
+As he is leaving, a distraught half-naked Eileen enters a sort of trance and attempts to seduce Marlowe, apparently thinking him to be a former lover who died in the Second World War.
+Marlowe refuses and crashes on their couch, getting drunk and passing out to not be tempted by Eileen.
+The Wades' houseboy, Candy, makes threats against Marlowe.
+The next morning, Eileen behaves normally and Marlowe leaves.

-Marlowe is repeatedly threatened to cease his continued investigation of the Lennox case, first by a gangster friend of Lennox's named Mendy Menendez, then by Lennox's wealthy father-in-law Harlan Potter, by his old friend Bernie Ohls from the LAPD, by Candy, and by Mrs. Wade.
-Through his own hunches and inquiries, Marlowe also learns that Terry Lennox had previously lived as Paul Marston, who had married and spent some time in England.
+Marlowe is repeatedly threatened and told to cease his investigation of the Lennox case, first by a gangster friend of Lennox's named Mendy Menendez, then by Lennox's wealthy father-in-law Harlan Potter, by his old friend Bernie Ohls from the LAPD, by Candy and by Mrs. Wade.
+Through his own hunches and inquiries, Marlowe learns that Terry Lennox had previously lived as Paul Marston, who had married and spent some time in England.

 Roger calls Marlowe again, inviting him to the Wades' for lunch.
-After indulging in self-pity over his writing difficulties, he posits that he's an alcoholic because he's trying to find answers to the trauma in his past, offers Marlowe a check of $1,000, then proceeds to drink himself into a stupor.
+After indulging in self-pity over his writing difficulties, he posits that he is an alcoholic because he is trying to find answers to the trauma in his past, offers Marlowe a check of $1,000, then proceeds to drink himself into a stupor.
 Marlowe asks him if he ever knew someone named Paul Marston, and with an effort Roger says no. Marlowe takes a walk outside.
 When he returns, Eileen is ringing the doorbell, having forgotten her key.
-Marlowe finds Roger dead on the couch, apparently from suicide, but Eileen accuses Marlowe of killing her husband.
+Marlowe finds Roger dead on the couch, apparently from suicide, but Eileen accuses Marlowe of killing him.
 Candy fabricates a story of Marlowe sleeping with Mrs. Wade to implicate Marlowe, believing him to be guilty, but his claims are undermined in an interrogation.
 The police do not hold Marlowe.